TimConnelly/cooking/breakfast/quiche.md

 1. Remove the pre-baked crust.
 1. Pour about half the egg mixture into the pie crust.
 Then spread the broccoli and cheddar evenly on top of the egg mixture.
 Then pour the remaining egg mixture over the filling.
 If the filling isn't completely covered, beat another egg and pour over the top.
 1. Bake for 50-60 minutes until a toothpick, or knife, inserted into the center comes out clean (except for any cheese).
+1. Let cool for at least 15 minutes for the structure to finish setting up.
+Longer is better.